loganmarchione/loganmarchione.com/content/posts/2023/11/index.md

 However, then comes the problem of authentication.
 I was initially going to create a long-lived AWS access key to use in my GitHub Actions, but kept reading about how great [OpenID Connect](https://en.wikipedia.org/wiki/OpenID#OpenID_Connect_(OIDC)) (OIDC) is.
 It's still black magic to me, but basically, it allows GitHub Actions to send files to AWS S3 with no passwords or keys involved! :exploding_head:

-Using some open source modules, I was able to setup GitHub as an OIDC provider in my AWS account, and create a role that GitHub Actions was able to assume.
+Using some open source modules ([one](https://github.com/terraform-aws-modules/terraform-aws-iam/tree/master/modules/iam-github-oidc-provider), [two](https://github.com/terraform-aws-modules/terraform-aws-iam/tree/master/modules/iam-github-oidc-role)), I was able to setup GitHub as an OIDC provider in my AWS account, and create a role that GitHub Actions was able to assume.

 ```
 ################################################################################